 The Ultra pass is the highest level of this pass.
 It costs $120 (or the equivalent of about six Zoofest/OFF-JFL shows) and will let you book six shows during the festival.
 But its real power is that Zoofest/OFF-JFL shows that aren’t already sold out 48 hours in advance, you can get a ticket to for free.
 And you can do this for three one-hour shows a night.
 (The first shows generally begin at 7pm and the last ones at midnight.
 So it’s easy to do three in a night.
 I’ve done four in the past — 7, 8:30, 10 and midnight.)

 When I originally wrote this post, it appeared that this applied to any show that wasn’t sold out.
 But now it’s clear that in fact there are blocks of tickets reserved for different uses.
 So a show can be out of free daily pass tickets or out of pass selection tickets (those six shows you can choose in advance) but still have tickets available for the retail price.
-Most of the English OFF-JFL shows during the peak week of the festival have this issue, making the value of the pass diminished slightly.
-On the other hand, a special offer gave away tickets to Wednesday’s David Cross gala to Zoofest pass holders, so that compensates quite a bit.
+Most of the English OFF-JFL shows during the peak week of the festival have this issue, making the value of the pass diminished slightly (and turning you into a paranoid junkie constantly refreshing the free tickets page hoping to get it just after a new block is opened.)
+On the other hand, there are sometimes special offers, like tickets to a gala made available to Zoofest pass holders, so that compensates quite a bit.

 If you don’t have time for three shows a night, you can get the lowest-level pass for $50.
 It’ll let you in one free show a night (booked less than 24 hours in advance), plus three reserved shows during the festival.